Solar Panel Mounts

 Many times pole mounts are designed to allow the panels to swivel from side to side, as well as tilting up and down.
 This makes sun-tracking technology viable, and it allows for more efficient solar installations overall.

 One of the most common types of solar panel mounts seen and recommended today are roof mounts.
-These mounts are desirable for many systems because they keep the panels up and out of the way, which is also the most common spot for optimal sunlight.
+These mounts are desirable for many solar energy systems because they keep the panels up and out of the way, which is also the most common spot for optimal sunlight.

 They are also surprisingly affordable, since they can often and easily be flat mounted to the roof.
 This is because most rooftops already provide the angle necessary to gather sunlight effectively.